 Spinal decompression and inversion tables are the two major techniques that can be used to cure you of back spasms and spinal issues.
 In other words, if you have any problem relating to your spine, your healthcare professional is most likely going to recommend that you take either of these treatments.

-We will talk about the functions they perform, how they work, the benefits inherent in each type of treatment, the side effects and much more.
 If you are experiencing back pain and you’re suspecting you might need to go for either of these treatments, here is an opportunity for you to learn about them.
 Keep reading.

 What is Spinal Decompression and How it Works?